 Deep cleaning: $500–$1,000

 Deep cleaning is not something most homeowners need on a regular basis.
-If you're pumping on schedule and maintaining your bacterial population, your tank should never reach the point where deep cleaning is necessary.
+Pumping on schedule and maintaining your bacterial population can reduce the odds of hardened buildup, but a septic professional should decide whether deep cleaning is needed.

 Drain field repair: $2,000–$15,000